djemmons/User-Agreements/README.md

 # User Agreements

-Users will understand user agreements and have to check through each section so they understand them completely Terms of service fairly simple to read through and not a ton of text to read through so users understand terms of service as well as user agreements.
+Users will understand user agreements and have to check through each section so they understand them completely

+Terms of service will also be fairly simple to read through and not a ton of text to read through so users understand terms of service as well as user agreements.

 ## Links